-This is a short guide for individuals raising a claim under the new rules of procedure that apply when submitting a claim to the Employment Tribunal.
-The new rules came into force on the 29 July 2013 and will apply to all new claims without exception.
+This is a short guide for individuals raising a claim under the rules of procedure that apply when submitting a claim to the Employment Tribunal.
 This guide will outline how we can help you raise a claim if you have an employment related issue.

 Examples of the types of claims that we can help you with include:

 Unfair Dismissal (including constructive dismissal);